Eimaen/ConsoleMusix/README.md

 # ConsoleMusix
-Full-featured console-based media player.
+Console-based media player.
 The project is under development and is sometimes updated.
 This app was originally intended for personal use.

 ## Features
 ConsoleMusix currently supports: